 A multi-cloud strategy may or may not include a hybrid cloud, depending on what you want to achieve.
 The primary reason for multi-cloud strategy adoption is to reduce dependency on a particular cloud host in case of a breakdown.

 Small and Medium-Size Businesses (SMBs) Cloud Adoption Statistics

 For SMBs, the cloud provides the perfect platform for operating on a low budget and still being able to maximize profit without compromising quality, cost, and efficiency.
 It is no wonder SMBs are the most significant adopters of cloud technology in today's economy.
 Keep reading to find out some of the most fascinating SMB cloud adoption statistics.

 SMBs are always on a tight budget.
-That means they have to maximize all of the available resources to achieve the desired result.
-Public cloud is easy to use, cost-efficient, easily scalable, and even comes with pre-installed hardware and applications.
+This means they have to maximize all of the available resources to achieve the desired result.
+The public cloud is easy to use, cost-efficient, easily scalable, and even comes with pre-installed hardware and applications.

 Compared to private and hybrid clouds, this is a cheaper option.

 12. Cloud Computing is 40x cost-effective compared to in-house IT systems for SMBs.

 Yes, you read that correctly.
 Cloud computing can help you cut costs in ways that you never imagined possible with physical servers.